gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###0.9
+* Added: Default value for input fields
+* Added: Cuztom now checks if the current user is capable to edit the post
+* Improvement: Remove current image for image unput field
+* Improvement: Some minor improvements

 ###0.8.2
 * Fixed: Some small bugs
 * Improvements: Some small improvements